darklab8/blog/blog/articles/article_detailed/article_shortest_paths/article.md

 GetDist(graph, dist, "li01_01_base", "li12_02_base") 31394.034148767405
 time=2024-06-16T12:29:47.108+02:00 level=DEBUG msg="time_measure 2m20.534426392s | trade routes calculated"
 ```
-It took more than 2 minutes and 20 seconds to calculate necessary data with floyd.
-The time improved to just 60 seconds if using integers instead of floats for matrix though.
+Initially, it took more than 2 minutes and 20 seconds to calculate the necessary data with Floyd, which happened because of float64 usage.
+The time improved considerably to just 60 seconds if using integers instead of floats for matrix though.
+The example above is already of a fixed to integer usage algorithm.

-Still it made me look further.
+The speed was not very satisfying, therefore it made me look further.
 Can I parallel this algorithm to speed up?
 [The found article](https://cse.buffalo.edu/faculty/miller/Courses/CSE633/Asmita-Gautam-Spring-2019.pdf) from a university hints at yes.
 However the algorithm looked dependent on previous parallelized jobs, it looked too complex, so I did not risk implementing it.
+Trustworthy code examples are rather tough to find for parallel Floyd too.

 ## Johnson's Algorithms

 Looking through my options on [shortest paths algorithm wikipedia page](https://en.wikipedia.org/wiki/Shortest_path_problem), i saw that Johnson’s algorithm is very promising, as it is told to be possibly faster on sparse graph

 I checked [geeks web site](https://www.geeksforgeeks.org/implementation-of-johnsons-algorithm-for-all-pairs-shortest-paths/) for inspiration how to implement, as it had already implementation in C++, Java, Python and Javascript.
-With rewriting Java algorithm to golang I received twice faster calculating time than with the original Floyd’s algo time speed (or equal in speed if considering fix to Floyd calculations with integer)
+By rewriting the Java algorithm to Golang, I received a speed almost equal to Floyd's calculations with integers.
+(Initially, I thought it was twice faster since I discovered Integer optimization for Floyd later)

 ```
 GetDist(graph, dist, "li01_01_base", "li01_to_li02")= 22148